pf4j/pf4j-update/README.md

 _UpdateManager_ can work with multiple repositories (local and remote).
 All repositories are defined in a `repositories.json` file.

-For a remote repository the repository.json looks like:
+Bellow I have a repositories.json file that contains one remote repository.
 ```json
 [
   {